Health-Bud/Old-Health-Bud/README.md

 ### 1. User Features (Required and Optional)

 **Required Features**
+- [x] Users can click a button on the log page to go to a log medicine page
+- [x] Users can click a button on the log page to go to a log exercise
+- [x] Users can click a button on the log page to go to a log food/calories
+- [x] Users can navigate between the dashboard, log, and calendar via a navigation view
 - [ ] Users should be able to keep track of what medication they have taken and log the information through the app
 - [ ] Users should be able to receive a reminder/notification of when to take medication/log their intake for the day
 - [ ] Users can see when they have previously logged in data for past medications/workouts